Epiconcept-Paris/infra-build-php/php/7/files/7.4/deb-CVE.md

 Two of them are obviously for an MS Windows environment (`cmd.exe`) and have been discarded.
 The 11 others are all included in the 7.4.33-3 build, but patches `CVE-2024-2756` and `CVE-2024-3096`
     are probably the most important security-wise.
-All the `deb11u3` patches selected for the 7.4.33-2 build have othewise been retained.
+All the `deb11u3` patches selected for the 7.4.33-2 build have otherwise been retained.

 ### Unused patches